-If you make all your payments on time and use less than 30% of your credit limit, your credit score is almost definitely fine.
-The average American credit score is currently (as of January 2019) 704, which is generally regarded as “good.”
+If you make all your payments on time and use less than 30% of your credit limit, your credit score is almost always fine.
+The average American credit score is currently (as of January 2019) 704, which is generally considered “good.”
 It’s easy to make mistakes, though, especially when times get tight, so if you need to boost your credit score or make sure it stays high, there are a few things you’ll need to watch for on the credit reports used to calculate your FICO score.
 That score looks at roughly five metrics:

 - On-time payment history (35%)

 - Recent credit inquiries (10%)

 Even with good financial habits, keeping track of all these different variables can sometimes be difficult.
 Avoiding the mistakes below is quite important for keeping up your score:

 What to watch for: It’s obvious, but it’s also important.
 Your payment history is the biggest factor in determining your credit score, and past due bills will show up on your credit report for up to seven years, with more recent debts hurting your score more.
 It’s not just credit cards and loans, either: late payments on rent, utilities, and other bills may also be reported.
 Additionally, foreclosures, bankruptcies, and bills that have gone to collections will hit this factor hard.

 How to fix it: If you already have some late payments on your record, your only option is to A) Make the payment, and B) Call your creditor and ask if they’d remove the late payment from your report as a goodwill gesture.
 It doesn’t hurt to ask, and a polite phone call can be surprisingly effective.

 If you have to choose between paying down a high balance and keeping an account current, opt for the latter.
 High balances aren’t great for your score, but past due accounts are much worse.